ConstantRobotics-Ltd/VTracker/README.md

     SEARCH_WINDOW_WIDTH = 1,
     /// Height of search window, pixels.
 Set by user.
     SEARCH_WINDOW_HEIGHT,
     /// Tracking rectangle width, pixels.
-Set in user or can be changed by
+Set by user or can be changed by
     /// tracking algorithm if rectAutoSize == true.
     RECT_WIDTH,
     /// Tracking rectangle height, pixels.
-Set in user or can be changed by
+Set by user or can be changed by
     /// tracking algorithm if rectAutoSize == true.
     RECT_HEIGHT,
     /// Option for LOST mode.
 Parameter that defines the behavior of the